 As I began reading, I worried a little that the tech aspect (which is central to the story) would have become ridiculously outdated, but in fact it was very resilient.
 This was because the tech described was a mixture of state of the art then combined with a near-visionary element that has served the book well in the intervening forty years.

 The corporate ruthlessness and deviousness that underpins the story hasn't changed at all, and probably never will, so in that way it felt very relevant.

 Congo was ahead of its time in (albeit gently) thinking about how man treats the natural world as a resource to be plundered for profit, including the primates who are so close to our own genetic inheritance.

 Amy, the gorilla, was one of the most vivid characters in the novel, as were Peter and Karen.
 Munro, the mercenary who makes the dash into the jungle even possible, was also tense and vibrant as a character.
 He was one of the nature's cynical survivors, and along with Amy I liked Munro the best.

 Character was lightly sketched, giving plenty of space to action and plot.
 There was quite a tendency to provide blocks of description of history, culture and geography, which gave the feel of having come directly from Michael Crichton's research.

 In an odd way, I liked this.
 The writer had done a lot of research before starting to write, and he knew his stuff.
 This was one of the novel's key strengths.

 By the end of Congo, I was still hooked on a tense and original story.
 I was also determined to read more Michael Crichton novels.
 Job done!

 Thank you for reading my review of Congo by Michael Crichton.
-I'll be back on Friday with an article about fantasy fiction.
-In the meantime, the comments section is open.
+The comments section is open.

-If you fancy something different, you might like to take a chance on my article about Christmas in Horror Fiction (Ho Ho Ho) here.
+If you fancy something different, you might like to take a chance on my article about Christmas in Horror Fiction (Ho Ho Ho).